Overview

 Check isReady with hooks like useFlag, useFlags, or useFlagSyncClient to control rendering

-Identical property are provided in <FlagSyncFlag />, and <FlagSyncFlags />.
+Identical properties are provided in <FlagSyncFlag />, and <FlagSyncFlags />.

 Usage